DevOmniOneID/did-demo-app/v2.0.0.0/guide/demoapp_detail_guide.md

 ## finger_popup
 <img src="./images/finger_popup.png" width="600" height="500"/>

-- A popup prompts the user to choose whether to register a fingerprint as an authentication method.
-Only PIN is supported in this demo.
+- A popup prompts the user to choose whether to register a fingerprint for signing.
+- Only PIN registration is supported in this demo.

 ## step3
 <img src="images/step3.png" width="600" height="500"/>